timbocgn/way2dustlogger/README.md

 npm run serve
 ```

 It will start a local web server on your machine which forwards the API calls to your device.
-Plese check the `vue.config.js` file in `front/web-demo` and enter the IP adress the requests should be forwarded to (to the address of your ESP).
+Please check the `vue.config.js` file in `front/webapp` and enter the IP adress the requests should be forwarded to (to the address of your ESP).

 Please follow the vue.js guides and how to's on how to change the front end code.